ACCESS-NRI/access-hive.org.au/docs/about/user_support/index.md

 ??? question "Where can I find _observational data_ and _model data_?"

-    Both observational and model DATA is hosted by the National Computational Infrastructure (NCI) under different projects.
+    Both observational and model data is hosted by the National Computational Infrastructure (NCI) under different projects.

-    Go to our [**Observational Data**](../model_evaluation/model_evaluation_observational_catalogs.md) section on the ACCESS-Hive to learn how to find and access observational data.
+    Go to our [**Observational Data**](/model_evaluation/model_evaluation_observational_catalogs) section on the ACCESS-Hive to learn how to find and access observational data.

-    Go to our [**Model Data**](../model_evaluation/model_evaluation_model_catalogs/index.md) section on the ACCESS-Hive to learn how to find and access model data.
+    Go to our [**Model Data**](/model_evaluation/model_evaluation_model_catalogs) section on the ACCESS-Hive to learn how to find and access model data.

-    In any case, you need to have access to the specific projects and NCI itself in order to read the data.
-We explain this on our [**Getting Started Pages**](../getting_started/first_steps.md).
+    In both cases, you need to have access to the specific projects at NCI in order to read the data.
+For more information, check the [**First Steps**](/getting_started/first_steps) page.

 ??? question "What is the difference between _teams_ and _working groups_?"